-To use a number of simple features of different text types and to make relevant choices about subject matter and appropriate vocabulary choices.
+To express themselves effectively, showing awareness of listeners' needs To use a number of simple features of different text types and to make relevant choices about subject matter and appropriate vocabulary choices.

 To start to engage readers by using adjectives to describe.